 Operator

-The next question comes from Stephen Mullett's [ph] from Value Investors.
+The next question comes from Climent Molins from Value Investor's.
 Please go ahead.

 Good morning.
 Thank you for taking my questions.
 Cash balances have increased noticeably on a quarter-over-quarter basis in line with very strong operating performance.
 Despite the strong cash generation, few repurchases have been conducted on top of the $25 million buyback you announced alongside quarter two earnings.
 Was there any reason that made you curtail buybacks during the second half of the quarter?
 And looking ahead, you provided some high level commentary on capital allocation.
 And I was wondering if you could provide some more insight on how do you plan balancing potential vessel acquisitions with share repurchases and dividends?